Last Updated on 6 July 2023 by Editorial Team

 Some of the rights that commercial tenants have include the right to a fair rent review process, the right to a safe and well-maintained property, and the right to dispute resolution.
 The lease agreement will also outline the responsibilities of both the tenant and the landlord, including who is responsible for repairs and maintenance.

-Understanding these rights as a tenant is critical for any business owner interested in leasing a commercial building or property.
+Therefore, understanding these rights is critical for any business owner interested in leasing a commercial building or property and becoming a tenant.